mmterpstra/Bestie/tests/data/notes.md

-#test/data/
+# test/data/
-This dir contains test data either validation or for input needed to run the pipeline.
+This dir contains test data either validation or for input needed to run the pipeline in a super simplified form.

-#fastq.gz inputs
+# fastq.gz inputs

 Creating fastq inputs and fasta reference for analysis